dniku/rl-attention/writeup.markdown

 needs to understand how information flows through the artificial neural network that powers the agent's decision-making process.

-To date, most of the research on this topic has focused on image classification tasks instead of RL.
-As a result, most proposed methods output a heatmap highlighting those pixels of the input image that are most responsible for the inferred label.
-For instance, given a photograph of a dog in a meadow that was correctly classfied as "dog", a visualization of those pixels the network considers most dog-like provides a check on whether the network has truly learned the concept of dogs, or whether it merely made a lucky guess based on the presence of the meadow.
+One approach to understanding complex models operating on image inputs is through saliency maps.
+A saliency map is a heatmap highlighting those pixels of the input image that are most responsible for the model output.
+An example could be a neural network performing an image classification task: given a photograph of a dog in a meadow that was correctly classfied as "dog", a visualization of those pixels the network considers most dog-like provides a check on whether the network has truly learned the concept of dogs, or whether it merely made a lucky guess based on the presence of the meadow.

-To some extent, such methods can be repurposed for the analysis of RL agents playing video games, since the RL infers actions (labels) from images (render frames).
+To some extent, the methods for generating saliency maps can be repurposed for the analysis of RL agents playing video games, since the RL infers actions (labels) from images (render frames).
 However, the resulting heatmaps are often blurry or noisy.
 Furthermore, image classifiers simply detect objects, while RL agents must choose actions based on complex relationships between entities detected in the input.
 A simple heatmap visualization cannot convey whether and where such relationships were detected.

 In this paper, we present two potential improvements to existing visualization approaches in RL, and report on our experimental findings regarding their